ronfowler/merakiapi/README.md

 # merakiapi
-This is a Powershell wrapper for the Meraki Cloud API
+This is a Powershell wrapper for the Meraki Cloud API.
+The functions are designed around using the PowerShell pipeline.

 Starting point:
 1)  Enable the Dashboard API access that is listed under organization / settings.